Global Health Expenditure is Increasing…

 Shifting from out-of-pocket payments to health insurance or tax funded services would spread the risk much more effectively and improve life expectancy.

-The IHME report suggests that, without action, these global health financing disparities are unlikely to have changed much by 2050.
+The Institute for Health Metrics and Evaluation (IHME) report suggests that, without action, these global health financing disparities are unlikely to have changed much by 2050.
 Universal health coverage, enabled by health financing reform, should therefore remain a priority of international agencies such as the World Health Organisation and the World Bank, if we are to reduce global health inequalities.